Connectivity architecture in Azure Database for MySQL

-This article explains the Azure Database for PostgreSQL connectivity architecture as well as how the traffic is directed to your Azure Database for PostgreSQL database instance from clients both within and outside Azure.
+This article explains the Azure Database for MySQL connectivity architecture as well as how the traffic is directed to your Azure Database for MySQL instance from clients both within and outside Azure.

-The gateway service is hosted on group of stateless compute nodes sitting behind an IP address, which your client would reach first when trying to connect to an Azure Database for PostgreSQL server.
+The gateway service is hosted on group of stateless compute nodes sitting behind an IP address, which your client would reach first when trying to connect to an Azure Database for MySQL server.

 - You do not update the newer gateway IP addresses in the client-side firewall to allow outbound traffic to be able to reach our new gateway rings.